JSON Merge

 Everything happens in your browser – your JSON never leaves your computer.
 Merge multiple objects instantly with one click.

-Paste or Upload JSON Array
+Paste Array of JSON Objects or Upload

-Paste an array of JSON objects into the left editor, or click "Upload" to load a file.
-The format should be like [{"key":"value1"},{"key":"value2"}].
-Click "Sample" to see an example.
+Paste an array of JSON objects into the left Input panel, or click Upload to load a file.
+Click Sample to see an example.
+Input format:

-Choose Merge Mode
+Choose Deep or Shallow Merge

 Copy or Download